python/typeshed/CONTRIBUTING.md

 * they use the form ``from library import *`` which means all names from that library are exported.

+Stub files support forward references natively.
+In other words, the order of class declarations and type aliases does not matter in a stub file.
+You can also use the name of the class within its own body.
+Focus on making your stubs clear to the reader.
+Avoid using string literals in type annotations.

+### Using `Any` and `object`

 When adding type hints, avoid using the `Any` type when possible.
 Reserve the use of `Any` for when:
 * the correct type cannot be expressed in the current type system; and